 We break down what you need to know about each plan, and we will update this list as more hotels and meeting facilities share their reopening strategies.

-Accor has launched not only an initiative to ensure enhanced safety and sanitation with ALL Stay Well, the hotel chain has also established an iniative with protocols and procedures specifically for meetings and events, ALL Meet Well.
+Accor has launched not only an initiative to ensure enhanced safety and sanitation with ALL Safe and Well, the hotel chain has also established an iniative with protocols and procedures specifically for meetings and events, ALL Meet Well.
 Here are highlights from both of those iniatives:

 - Mandatory screening for all guests and employees, which may include a temperature check.